YPares/porcupine/README.md

 You are likely to benefit straightaway from porcupine if you are in one of the following cases:

-- you want to re-execute the same pipeline several times over varying configuration and/or inputs
+- you want to re-execute the same pipeline several times over varying configuration and/or inputs,
-- you want to split your pipeline into several subtasks that will be shared with other pipelines
+- you want to split your pipeline into several isolated and composable subtasks that can be shared with other pipelines.

 In both these cases, porcupine will save you a lot of development time and a lot of code typing.
 But porcupine's overhead being very low (aside from adding some dependencies to your application), you would benefit